 Testicular Cancer - Treatment Overview

 Cancer treatment has two main goals: curing cancer and making your quality of life as good as possible.
-Your quality of life may be improved by having palliative care to manage your symptoms.
+Palliative care can improve your quality of life by helping you manage your symptoms.
 It can also help you with other concerns that you may have when you are living with a serious illness.

 Testicular cancer can almost always be cured, even if it comes back (recurrent) or has spread (metastasized).
 But if you do have cancer that can't be cured, a time may come when treatment to cure cancer no longer seems like a good choice.
 This can be because the side effects, time, and costs of treatment are greater than the promise of cure or relief.
 But this isn't the end of treatment.
 You and your doctor can decide when you may be ready for hospice care.

 It can be hard to decide when to stop treatment aimed at prolonging your life and shift the focus to end-of-life care.
-For more information, see the topics:

 For more information about types of care, see:

 Additional information about testicular cancer is provided by the National Cancer Institute at www.cancer.gov/cancertopics/types/testicular.